Excessive Alcohol Use

 Calling is free and confidential.

-In Utah in 2015, 30.3% of adults reported current alcohol use and 11.5 % reported binge drinking.
+In Utah in 2017, 30.8 percent of adults reported current alcohol use and 11.5 percent reported binge drinking.
 Current alcohol use and the overall binge drinking rates are well below the national average.
-However, Utah is among the states with higher frequencies of binge drinking (4.9 episodes per month) and binge drinkers tend to drink at a higher intensity, meaning more drinks per occasion (7.9 drinks).
+However, Utah is among the states with higher frequencies of binge drinking (4.5 episodes per month) and binge drinkers tend to drink at a higher intensity, meaning more drinks per occasion (7.7 drinks).

 Excessive alcohol use includes: